One script to install. Manage with CLI or API. Embed where your team already works.

 Onboard a device, claim endpoints, and ship the console.

-Shell and web endpoints arrive with mTLS, roles, and audit trails—anchored to predictable egress.
+Shell and web endpoints arrive with TLS-secured connections, roles, and reviewable activity—anchored to predictable egress.

 Iframe a white-labeled operator console into your app and stream device controls where you need them.